The significance of pastoral care: a Lancaster University and Study Group perspective

-The UK is a world-leading academic hub, and every year thousands of Sri Lankan students – from promising undergraduates to skilled postgraduates, pursue their studies in British universities.
-In addition to the country’s academic excellence, Sri Lankan students are appreciative of the UK’s highly welcoming, multicultural and vibrant society, and now, the country’s efficient COVID-19 vaccine roll-out.
+The UK is a world-leading academic hub, and every year thousands of Sri Lankan students – from promising undergraduates to skilled postgraduates attend to pursue their studies in British universities.
+In addition to the country’s academic excellence, Sri Lankan students appreciate the UK’s highly welcoming, multicultural and vibrant society, and now, the country’s efficient COVID-19 vaccine roll-out.

-Study Group – a leading international higher education pathway provider – is incredibly grateful that Sri Lankan students choose to study in the UK, and acknowledges a collective responsibility to ensure that they are well cared for.
-The mental health of many international students has been profoundly affected by the pandemic and the resultant disruptions to counselling services.
+Study Group, a leading international higher education pathway provider, is incredibly grateful that Sri Lankan students choose to study in the UK, and acknowledges a collective responsibility to ensure that they are well cared for.
+The mental health of many international students has been profoundly affected by the pandemic and disruptions to counselling services.
 This, combined with different cultural understandings of mental health, means that it is particularly important to guarantee that international students continue to receive dedicated support from their institutions.

 At Study Group, student welfare has always been a key priority for our organisation.
 Every student we work with has access to a dedicated welfare officer who can address their academic and pastoral needs.
 We also implement student buddy schemes with other students to assist them as they integrate into an unfamiliar environment, and we host regular extracurricular activities to enhance mental and physical wellbeing.”

 Among Study Group’s prestigious partner institutions is Lancaster University, an excellent UK higher education institution, which was named International University of the Year by The Times and The Sunday Times Good University Guide 2020.
 Lancaster is playing its role to secure the UK as a desirable international education destination for Sri Lankan students.